 - Will EMI Health pay for the cost of the testing?

 Yes, when ordered by a physician and the test is done at an accredited laboratory.
 This includes Serology testing used to determine if you have COVID-19 antibodies.
-Serology testing is covered one time only.
+Serology testing is typically covered one time only.

 - Are Telehealth visits covered?